All the focus is on Georgia — and who will vote and who will not

 Former president Barack Obama wasn’t engaging in too much excessive hyperbole when he told a virtual rally Friday aimed at mobilizing Georgia Democrats: “This is not just about Georgia.
 This is about America, and this is about the world.”

 People on both sides of these battles use similarly apocalyptic language.
 Everyone is all in on the two Senate races — financially, organizationally and emotionally.
-Hundreds of millions of dollars will be spent before election day, and the barrage of television ads through the holidays will test the patience of the voters.
+Hundreds of millions of dollars will be spent before Election Day, and the barrage of television ads through the holidays will test the patience of the voters.

 The runoffs are scheduled for Jan.
 5, one day before the House will meet to count the presidential votes from the electoral college.
 One race pits Republican Sen. David Perdue against Democrat Jon Ossoff.
 The other is a match between Republican Sen. Kelly Loeffler and the Rev. Raphael Warnock, the senior pastor at Ebenezer Baptist Church, where the Rev. Martin Luther King Jr. once preached.